Who first brought corruption into the American government?

 Hamilton … asserted that, with its existing vices … [the British government] was the most perfect model of government that could be formed; & that the correction of its vices would render it an impracticable government.
 (Jefferson 1811)

 Hamilton sought cooperation between the supreme national government and the moneyed class.
-He thought that would prevent America’s enslavement by Britain, France, or Spain.
+He thought that cooperation would prevent America’s enslavement by Britain, France, or Spain.
 However, he made no attempt to be part of that class himself.
-And it’s clear he had no idea just how powerful they would eventually become.
-But today that class controls our government through lobbyists.
+And it’s clear he had no idea how powerful they would eventually become.
+In fact, today that class controls our government through lobbyists.

 Is capitalism the cause of corruption?